Is Kanary or DeleteMe better?

 Kanary is the better choice if thoroughness matters more than speed or price.
 It scans more brokers, gives you manual control, and lets you try the service for free.
 But it costs more, takes longer to complete removals, lacks 24/7 support, and only works in the USA.

 If you are still unsure, start with Kanary's free trial to see how exposed your data actually is.
 You can always switch to DeleteMe later if you prefer a simpler experience.
+And if neither feels like the right fit, our homepage covers all the top data removal alternatives for 2026.

 Frequently asked questions